 One of the beauties of Marcel’s location is the dearth of anglers on many of the waters – on most you will see few or no other fishermen during your stay.
 In addition, using state-of-the-art inflatable catarafts and outboard powered jetboats, he is able to organize two and three day overnight float trips into wilderness rivers, spending the nights at either small riverside cabins, or camping out in comfortable domo tents under the Southern Cross.
 These are truly a highlight of most guests’ trips, and an opportunity to cast over virgin fish in spectacularly scenic surroundings.
 As well, the lodge has access to small high mountain lakes, full of heavy-shouldered trout, accessed via short oxcart-pulled carriage rides, horse ride, or for the adventurous, mountain bike.
 Rounding out the menu are a variety of smaller walk-n-wade steams and creeks, float streams and larger jet boat rivers.
 It would take a month of solid fishing before you’d repeat a piece of water fishing at Patagonian BaseCamp.

-For those who want to see Patagonia from a different angle, The Patagonian BaseCamp Lodge has an extensive "non-fly fishing" program, including horse riding, bird and porpoise watching, river floating and rafting, hiking, visiting thermal baths, etc. However, for a relaxing non-fishing day in the wilderness, you do not have to leave the premises – the wood-heated hot tub and sauna on the river bank will give you that feeling of being completely away.
+For a relaxing non-fishing day in the wilderness, you do not have to leave the premises – the wood-heated hot tub and sauna on the river bank will give you that feeling of being completely away.

 Patagonian BaseCamp is a small occupancy lodge, with a serious and incredibly diverse fishing package that has made it popular and well-known in the fly fishing world.
-Handling up to 8 guests, the two-story facility is warm and inviting, with spacious, well-appointed rooms overlooking the river.
+Handling up to 12 guests in private accommodations, the two-story facility is warm and inviting, with spacious, well-appointed rooms overlooking the river.
 The lodge features just about every imaginable comfort you can think of, including a sauna, hot tub, private rooms with full baths, unlimited hot-water showers, therapeutic massages, and daily laundry service.
-Your hostess, Carolina, cooks up amazing and sumptuous meals every morning and night, the latter capped by desserts you won’t soon forget!
+The chefs create amazing and sumptuous meals every morning and night, the latter capped by desserts you won’t soon forget!
 The best of Argentine and Chilean wines are served with lunch and/or dinner and the open bar is always fully stocked.

 Reservations & Rates